ZexinChen/AlphaTracker/Manual/Tracking.md

 ### Install conda environment

-In your command window, type in "anaconda prompt".
+In your command window, locate the terminal prompt.
 Open this application.
 Then, find the folder that contains the `AlphaTracker` repository that you just downloaded.
-Then inside the Anaconda Prompt, change the directory as follows: `cd /path/to/AlphaTracker`.
+Then inside the terminal window, change the directory as follows: `cd /path/to/AlphaTracker`.

 1. Create conda enviroment with dependencies by typing in the following: